Save money and waste less making your own ice lollies

 If you're a Calippo fan, but don't want to contribute a lolly-load of non-recyclable waste to landfill, you may be interested to know you can get reusable silicone moulds in a Calippo-esque shape.

-A box of six 80ml mini Calippo ice-lollies are £1.49 at Lidl, or £3 for two boxes at Asda, Morrisons, Iceland or Waitrose.
+Two boxes of six 80ml mini Calippo ice-lollies are £3 at Asda and Morrisons.
 Calippo 'normal-size' lollies are 105ml, and normally about £1 each when you can find them.

 When we checked, you could get silicone moulds in both the larger 100ml-ish size and smaller 75ml-ish size (from £5ish), so it's up to you which you choose but I'll be focusing on the larger size.

 Where can I find 'Calippo-like' silicone ice lolly moulds?

 It's well worth checking your local charity shop just to be sure before purchasing new, but if you can't find anything, I found the following prices: